Foundations in Learning and Teaching in Higher Education (FLTHE)

 - an experienced staff member working in a relevant professional area who may be new to teaching and/or supporting learning.

-In order to register to complete the FLTHE programme, you will need to have attended the one-day workshop: Introduction to Supporting Student Learning.
+In order to register to complete the FLTHE programme, you will need to have attended Stage 1 of the programme: Introduction to Supporting Student Learning.

 Your teaching commitment can include demonstrating in practical classes, supporting student learning in placement/practice settings, leading seminars and tutorials, giving occasional lectures, marking and giving feedback on assessments, or supervising project students.